Rick2015/GettingAndCleaningDataClassProject/Codebook.md

 ## Introduction
   There are six activities captured when subject wearing a smartphone (Samsung Galaxy S II) on the waist.
-  70% of the data was used for Training.
-  30% of the data was used for Testing.
+  70% of the data was used for Training and 30% of the data was used for Testing.
+Total observations 10299.

 ###  Activity Number & Activity Labels
 	1 WALKING